walt-id/waltid-identity/.github/scripts/mobile-ci/IOS-CI.md

 ## Shared release framework

 One producer assembles the full release `WalletCore.xcframework`, including device and simulator arm64 slices.
+Its worker limit avoids concurrent native links on the small hosted runner.
 It records the four resolved repository revisions.
 Downstream consumers check out those exact revisions and restore the same-run artifact.
 The manifest verifies the Identity commit, Xcode version, release configuration, platform coverage and file hashes before the framework is used.